Very few people have written about the history of junk journals and how they came to be.

 No more expensive scrapbook paper.
 No stickers or stick-on letters that you can only use once.
 Just junk… and lots of it.

-But remember: “junk” doesn’t have to mean “ugly” or “junky”.
+But whether junk journals started in the 1940s or more recently, one thing’s for sure: “junk” doesn’t have to mean “ugly” or “junky”.

 However, as you’re reading this blog post today, you’ll probably know that junk journaling didn’t exactly stay this way.

-Naturally, creative and artistic people have built on the original concept of junk journaling to create offshoots left, right and centre.
+Naturally, creative and artistic people have built on the original concept of junk journals to create offshoots left, right and centre.

 Of course, this does mean some junk journalers (myself included) don’t just use “free” stuff anymore.